flamwenco/40s-wiki-backup/why.md

 If your reason for using a 40% keyboard often requires the keys on the layers, then thumb-activated layer keys in the bottom row center are very convenient.
 They allow the rest of that hand to easily reach keys on the activated layer without straining or moving the hand.
 More advanced layer activation techniques are covered in [How](/how), but the humble layer key is a reliable technique that is very simple both cognitively and mechanically.

-## Example keymap
+### Keymap example

-As a complete example, Hillside's default keymap illustrates the more straight forward keymap techniques found among 40% keyboards.
+As an example keymap with a priority for rapid access to all the standard keys, Hillside illustrates techniques found in many 40% boards.

 - The letters and punctuation are on the base layer.
-- Familiar side columns have shift, delete, return, etc.
+- Familiar side columns have shift, delete, and return.
 - Arrow keys are on the base and/or navigation layers.
 - Thumb keys give easy access to a few additional layers.
 - The added layers have